-The Bannerghatta National Park aka BNP is the wildlife habitat that is set amid the most serene geographical location of Bengaluru.
+Bannerghatta National Park aka BNP is the wildlife habitat that is set amid the most serene geographical location of Bengaluru.
 Conservation of the endangered species and providing support to the research and development activities were the two main ideas behind the foundation of the national park in 2002.
-Bannerghatta national park now is also known for numerous recreational activities and safaris.
+Bannerghatta National Park now is also known for numerous recreational activities and safaris.

 Founded in 1970 as a mini zoo, this park was given the status of being a national park in 2002.
 The national park accommodates a lot of different amusement places for kids such as a butterfly park, pet corner, aquarium, safari park, and a snake house.
 Spread in an area of 260 square kilometres, this park is known for being a habitat of many species of flora and fauna.

-Lion Safari.
-Another gigantic adventurous experience you can add to your itinerary is the Lion Safari that introduces you to some awestruck lions of the south region.
-If you get lucky, you can encounter the king of the jungle in his natural habitat either in action or just relaxing under the shadow of a tree.
+2. Lion Safari.
+Another gigantic adventurous experience you can add to your itinerary is the Lion Safari that introduces you to the lions of the south region.
+If you get lucky, you can encounter the King of the Jungle in his natural habitat, either in action or just relaxing under the shadow of a tree.

 By Air.
-Kempegowda International airport is the nearest to reach the park.
+Named after Kempegowda I, the Kempegowda International Airport (BLR) is the nearest to reach the park.
 From the airport, one is required to cover another 70km via bus or a taxi to reach Bannerghatta National Park.
 Direct and connecting flights from all parts of the country arrive here hence one may consider travelling by airways if budget is not a constraint and comfort is a priority.

 Leave a Reply: